How to Become a Substitute Teacher in California

 Upon hire, you may be required to show proof of a negative TB test.
 You can obtain these results from your doctor or local testing sites.
 I found a local medical center to do my TB test and the fee was $20.

 Upon hire, you will also need to provide a valid identification, such as a driver’s license.
-You will need to know your social security number as well when filling out employment forms for your school district.
+You will need to know your social security number as well when filling out employment forms for your school district, as for paystubs, you need to consider to learn when a paystub is not real, so you can always get the right one.

 When I applied to be a Substitute Teacher, I had to do a lot of research and ask a lot of questions to find out what needed to be done and how much things cost.
 I hope you find this helpful if you’re looking to become a Substitute Teacher in California.